 - Personal Property Returns/Reporting Forms - Return of personal property owned to be assessed.
 Freeport Exemption Applications to be filed at this time.

 May - June

 ASSESSMENT NOTICES WERE MAILED OUT ON JUNE 5, 2020 AND THE LAST DAY TO APPEAL IS JULY 20, 2020

 Annual assessment notices are mailed during this time.
 You have 45 days from the postmarked date to make your appeal in writing to the Tax Assessors office.

-* If you made a "return" on your property (January 1st - April 1st) the assessment notice is your answer to that return.
+If you made a "return" on your property (January 1st - April 1st) the assessment notice is your answer to that return.
 The Board of Assessors reviewed your return and may or may not have made changes to your previous assessment.
-This information will be reflected on the assessment notice.
+This information will be reflected on the assessment notice you receive.
 The same 45 day filing period for appeals applies.

 October - December

 Once the digest is approved by the state, tax bills are issued from the Tax Commissioner's office.
 Tax bills are due 60 days from the date they are mailed.
-Payments are to be made to the Bryan County Tax Commissioner.
+Payments and property tax matters are managed by the Bryan County Tax Commissioner.